vakhariaheet/aicommit/README.md

 On first run, AICommit will guide you through the setup process:

 1. Choose your preferred AI provider (Gemini or OpenAI)
-2. Select your preferred model
+2. Enter your preferred model name (defaults provided)
 3. Enter your API key
 4. Configure default settings